Opening Insights: Transcending Spiritual, Social and Economic Conflict with AI-HI-SI

 The Ugandan Co-Lab™ is beginning to take flight.
 As a priest within the Catholic Church I recognized the many lessons and opportunities I have had and that my people have within the Co-Lab™.

 There is much spiritual, social and economic conflict in Uganda.
-We are excited to like to see how applying the Co-Lab™ Platform could help to empower and impact the people we are going to reach them, with Artificial Intelligence (AI), Human Intelligence (HI) and Spiritual Intelligence (SI).
+We are excited to see how applying the Co-Lab™ Platform could help to empower and impact the people we are going to reach, with Artificial Intelligence (AI), Human Intelligence (HI) and Spiritual Intelligence (SI).

 We are the spiritual whistle blowers.
 Our exercise must be based on values and we must remain as examples and models on the ground: to be the change we want to see in our world.